 GAR launched the Ksatria Sawit (Palm Oil Warrior) programme in 2019 to help accelerate the traceability process in its final stretch.
 The programme covers Aceh, North/South Sumatra and Riau where many of our supplier mills are buying from smallholders and agents.

-At the end of 2020, 87,000 smallholders registered under the TTP Ksatria Sawit programme.
+At the end of 2021, around 118,000 smallholders registered under the TTP Ksatria Sawit programme.